 You can use FLOW for stake delegation.
 Delegators receive newly-minted FLOW as a reward for helping to secure the network.

-If you have already purchased FLOW and wish to hold it, you have a couple options:
+If you have already purchased FLOW and wish to hold it, you have a couple of options:

 For relatively small, short term holdings - most people use a wallet.
 Wallets are used to help you sign transactions (verify your actions) when using your FLOW tokens.